 Backlinks, also called “inbound links” or “incoming links”, are hyperlinks from external web pages that links to a page on your site.
 Two examples of backlinks are any time a third party website:

 - Sources your content and links back to your website

 - Recommends your website as a resource and shares a link so their readers can visit your site

 Why are backlinks important?

 Backlinks are important for SEO and driving organic traffic since pages with more backlinks are more likely to rank higher on the SERP.
-On a larger scale, a strong collection of links back to your site gives incremental value to your web authority and can grow your SEO authority.
+On a larger scale, a strong collection of links back to your site and can grow your SEO authority.

 While backlinking isn't entirely in our control, since anyone can link to your site, there are techniques you can apply that will improve your chances of having quality websites find, reference, and link back to your content thus improving your backlink SEO.